zpool replace tank c1t1d0

-If you are physically replacing a device with another device in the same location in a redundant pool, then you only need to identify the replaced device.
-ZFS recognizes that it is a different disk in the same location.
-For example, to replace a failed disk (c1t1d0) by removing the disk and replacing it in the same location, use the syntax similar to the following:
+If you are physically replacing a device with another device in the same location in a redundant pool, then you might only need to identify the replaced device.
+On some hardware, ZFS recognizes that the device is a different disk in the same location.
+For example, to replace a failed disk (c1t1d0) by removing the disk and replacing it in the same location, use the following syntax:

 # zpool replace tank c1t1d0

-If you are replacing a device in a storage pool with a disk in a different physical location, you will need to specify both devices.
+If you are replacing a device in a storage pool with a disk in a different physical location, you must specify both devices.
 For example:

 # zpool replace tank c1t1d0 c1t2d0

-If you are replacing a disk in the ZFS root pool, see How to Replace a Disk in the ZFS Root Pool.
+If you are replacing a disk in the ZFS root pool, see How to Replace a Disk in a ZFS Root Pool (SPARC or x86/VTOC).

-The basic steps for replacing a disk are:
+The following are the basic steps for replacing a disk: